Myaska/Data-engineering-practice/README.md

 ### App for 'data-engineering-take-home'
 #### Before run this app you should create:
 - AWS SQS Queue
-- send message in the following JSON compatible format:
+- send message in the following JSON compatible format:\
-'''[\
+[\
   {\
     "user_id": "value1",\
     "app_version": "value2",\